Congo's Tshisekedi appoints new PM, further sidelining Kabila

-Sylvestre Ilunga Ilunkamba, a close confident of Kabila, resigned from the post on Jan.
-28 following a vote of no confidence in the Democratic Republic of Congo’s parliament.
+Sylvestre Ilunga Ilunkamba, a close confidant of Kabila, resigned as prime minister on Jan.
+28 after a vote of no confidence by the Democratic Republic of Congo’s parliament.

 The appointment of Lukonde, director general of Gecamines and an ally of the president, should help Tshisekedi install a more loyal cabinet to push through his agenda.